 In response to the increasing amount of people driving with pets and the growing number of accident-related injuries to pets in cars, several states have created legislation enforcing pet owners to restrain dogs while traveling in cars and new testing has been conducted on car safety restraints for dogs.

-Pilot Study Reveals Dangers of Safety Restraints
+Study Reveals Dangers of Safety Restraints